 Draft situation: Have 12th overall pick, own all of their original picks except for their seventh-rounder (traded for Beason).

-Revisiting 2013: Losing six straight games to open the season was not what was expected out of this veteran bunch, including the core of a championship team two years earlier.
-It led to speculation about the future of head coach Tom Coughlin, but the Giants finished fairly strong.
-Despite being outclassed in late-season losses to the San Diego Chargers and Seattle Seahawks, the Giants looked like a playoff-caliber team in winning seven of their final 10 games, despite the lack of a consistent run game, a poor season from Eli Manning and a banged up defense and receiving corps.
+Revisiting 2013: Losing six straight games to open the season — even to four eventual playoff teams — was not what was expected out of this veteran bunch, including the core of a championship team two years earlier.
+It led to talk and speculation about the future of head coach Tom Coughlin, but the Giants finished fairly strong.
+Despite being outclassed in late-season losses to the San Diego Chargers and Seattle Seahawks, the Giants looked like a playoff-caliber team in winning seven of their final 10 games, despite the lack of consistent run game, a poor season from Eli Manning and a banged-up defense and receiving corps.
 Proof that Coughlin still can coach a little.

 Reasons for optimism: Multiple Super Bowl winners Manning and Coughlin are two good reasons, and there are other star-quality contributors in Jason Pierre-Paul, Victor Cruz and Rolle (if he sticks around, perhaps as a reduced cap figure).
-The NFC East is still a division in transition that appears to lack on the defensive side, so the chances are good that Manning can bounce back under the guidance of new play caller Ben McAdoo with a few smart additions.
+The NFC East is still a division in transition that appears to lack on the defensive side of the ball, so the chances are good that Manning can bounce back under the guidance of new play caller Ben McAdoo with a few smart additions.

 Previous Blueprints: 32.
 Houston Texans; 31.
 Washington Redskins; 30.
 Jacksonville Jaguars; 29.
 Cleveland Browns; 28.
 Oakland Raiders; 27.
 Atlanta Falcons; 26.
 Tampa Bay Buccaneers; 25.
 Minnesota Vikings; 24.
 Buffalo Bills; 23.
 Detroit Lions; 22.
 Tennessee Titans